MrDrMcCoy/vrops-cluster-repair/README.md

 ## Things it does:

-- Cleanly shuts down all cluster services, which is good if the Admin UI is unresponsive.
+- Cleanly shuts down all cluster services, which is beneficial if the Admin UI is unresponsive.
+- Helps you check for clock drift issues between the nodes.
+- Helps you check for latency issues between the nodes.
 - Backs up and removes malformed upgrade state files.
 You don't need them, and new updates may fail to parse them properly when they run. http://kb.vmware.com/kb/2120616
 - Backs up and removes previous update, patch, and Management Pack files -- which can cause issues with future upgrades and cluster expansions if they remain.
 - Backs up and removes large database blobs that may be lingering from a previous data migration, which can break future updates. http://kb.vmware.com/kb/2132479
 - Backs up and alters the cluster state files to remove malformed data and set the cluster to a clean offline state.
-- Helps you check for time drift between the nodes, which is bad.
-- Helps you check for latency issues between the nodes.
 - Optionally backs up and clears out the alarms/alerts DB.
 Useful if a message is stuck in there.
 - Optionally backs up and clears out the activities queue, which may be necessary if the script does not fix everything on the first go.
 - Optionally disables IPv6 on your nodes, which is a good idea if you do not use IPv6 in your environment.